tomoko-tiba/CodingThreeFinal/README.md

 ### Preliminary Debug：

 After obtaining the reference code, I attempted to train it using the lyrics data provided in the blog.
-However, I encountered two bugs that prevented smooth execution.
+However, I encountered three bugs that prevented smooth execution.

 ***Bug1***
 ```python